iambumblehead/scroungejs/README.md

    add a timestamp to name of the output files.

  - `--isRemoveRequires=`_bool_
-   remove 'requires' statements from javascript files.
+   remove 'requires' statements from javascript files. `true` by default.

+ - `--isUpdateOnly=`_bool_
+   modify include tags in a basepage only. do not build scrounge elements.

  - `--extensionType=`_type_, `-t` _type_
    process files of one type only, `js` or `css`.